 James Babb concluded by saying, “Further ad campaigns are planned in other cities.
 This billboard campaign launch is exciting because we learned so much from it.
 We intend to replicate this success across the country.?

-Note the winning billboard entry is found at: http://tinyurl.com/GotDignity
+Note the winning billboard entry is found at: https://tinyurl.com/GotDignity

-The image license was donated by Max Trombly (http://mprophetphoto.blogspot.com/).
+The image license was donated by Max Trombly (https://mprophetphoto.blogspot.com/).

 We Won’t Fly, a grassroots organized and funded consumer effort, encourages travelers to stop flying until the TSA security theater has been replaced with real passenger security and to demand that airlines join with concerned consumers to develop effective solutions that don’t trample basic human dignity and privacy.
 For more information, visit www.WeWontFly.com.